 We provide a camp with some of the best instructors in their fields, teaching what they have learned through experience, experimentation and through source materials.
 Some of the instructors have spent many years perfecting their crafts.
 Some have managed archeological sites while others have lived deeply among the wild places, hunting, raising their own food and making their own clothing and tools from the most basic elements.

 Winter Count is moving after 20 years at the Abril family land in Maricopa.
 We will now be about 30 minutes east of Florence, AZ.
 Whether you have been to Winter Count before or not, you will want to read ALL the materials we send you so as not to be surprised by all of the changes.

 The new site is very different from the old site.
 The elevation is 2600ft instead of 1300ft.
 We have no neighbors, a beautiful view of the Superstition Mountains, and stunning night skies.
 We will be camping differently than we have in the past; because the desert vegetation at the site is more dense, we will ask you to park in designated areas and camp away from your car.... unless you are sleeping in your vehicle.
 Also, Check-in happens at the gate and check-in hours are restricted so make sure you are aware when you will or will not be able to enter camp.

 Local flora ranges from palo verde and ironwood to saguaro and barrel cactus.
 The adage that "Everything in the desert sticks, pricks, bites, and stings" is more fact than fiction.
 Catclaw, mesquite, jumping cholla, and other pricklies are regular residents.
 Animal life ranges from toads to javalinas, deer to tortoises, fox and much more.

 To get news and updates on Winter Count, SkyEarth (Texas) and their sister gathering, Rabbitstick (Idaho), sign up for our newsletter HERE.

-Winter Count, Rabbistick and SkyEarth are drug and alcohol free events.
+Winter Count and SkyEarth are drug, alcohol and firearm free event.